 Patients whose illness prevents them from attending the surgery can be visited in their own homes.
 Requests for home visits should preferably be made before 10:30am.

 Please be ready to give the receptionist your name, address, telephone number, age and brief details of what is wrong.

-A doctor or nurse may phone you back as it may be that your problem can be dealt with by telephone advice, or that it would be more appropriate to send a community nurse, or indeed arrange a hospital attendance.
+A doctor or nurse may phone you back as it may be that your problem can be dealt with over the telephone, or that it would be more appropriate to send a community nurse, or indeed arrange a hospital attendance.

 Home Visiting Policy click to view